LuxembourgTechSchool/luxembourgtechschool.github.io/collections/_projects/creative-coding-for-all.md

     </div>
     <div class="column">
         <img src="/images/projects/cc4all/CC4ALL_Picture7.jpg">
-        <div>One year later, we ended the school year with a visit new friend: QTrobot. </div>
+        <div>One year later, we ended the school year with a visit from a new friend: QTrobot. </div>
     </div>
 </div>